 Burnishing Clay on the Wheel

-You can burnish clay holding in your lap or on a cushion.
+You can burnish clay holding it in your lap or on a cushion.
 However, it’s also possible to burnish pottery on the wheel.
 The easiest way to do this is after you have trimmed your pottery.

 After trimming, run a metal rib over the surface of the pot as the wheel turns.
 This will remove any circular marks left in the clay from your trimming tools.
 Then hold your burnishing stone or metal spoon against the pot as it rotates on the wheel.